 It is ironic that while most hiring is done around technical skills, most staff retention issues arise based on softer skills such as attitude.
 A technical question would never reveal such a potential behavioural flaw.
 When competency-based behavioural interviewing forms the framework for the entire recruitment process, interviewers are able to make much more effective hiring decisions.

-As more and more practice firms adapt to new legislation and new environments, each employee is becoming more commercially astute.
-No longer seen as mere auditors, they are taking on the role of business consultants and ambassadors for their own firm.
-Competency-based behavioural interviewing enables the interviewers to select the best possible candidate for their firm and as such is an invaluable tool for any recruitment partner.
+As more and more companies adapt to new legislation and new environments, each employee is becoming more commercially astute.
+No longer seen as mere employees, they are taking on the role of business consultants and ambassadors for their own firm.
+Competency-based behavioural interviewing enables interviewers to select the best possible candidate for their business and as such is an invaluable tool for any recruitment partner.

 - Tips from the Team